Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 Implementation:
 <br>Run constants.sql

+<br>Important note: the length_bouton, which is the inter-buton distance (IBD), is specific to the neuron pair, subregion, and layer ever since cross-subregion connections were added.
+The table SynproIBD supplies the IBD values.

 ## Step 2
 Select the first parcel for performing the NxN calculations.
 <br>a.
 Query the database for the needed values.